2decomp-fft/2decomp-fft/examples/fft_physical_x/README.md

                                 for the initialization.

-These programs can be used to test the fft trasform using X as starting physical dimension.
+These programs can be used to test the FFT transform using X-pencils as starting domain decomposition.
 Both c2c (fft_c2c_x) and r2c/c2r (fft_r2c_x) transforms are tested.
 The case fft_grod uses a different resolution from the one used for the initialization.
-The results should recover the input data up to machine accuracy after a forward and a backward transform and proper normalisation.
+The results should recover the input data up to machine accuracy after a forward and a backward transform and appropriate normalisation.
 The test automatically resize the problem depending on the number of MPI processes in use

 What to input: The program takes max 6 inputs as :